atamaami/RT5000/Minh/Muserstories.md

 ## Requirements:

 <p>1.
 Functional: The app must include a feature where users can input their dietary restrictions.
 <br>Non functional: The app must provide clear warnings when an ingredient may cause allergic reactions according to users' dietary restrictions input.</p>

+<p>2.
+Functional: The app must allow users to input calories limit for the chicken soup recipe.
+<br>Non-functional: The app must accurately calculate and display nutritional information, including calories, for each serving of the chicken soup recipe.</p>

+<p>3.
+Functional: The robot must be capable of washing and chopping vegetables.
+<br>Non-functional: The robot washing and chopping functions must be reliable and consistent.</p>

+<p>4.
+Functional: The robot must display detailed step-by-step instructions how to cook chicken soup.
+<br>Non-functional: The guidance must be presented with clear and easy to follow language.</p>

+<p>5.
+Functional: The app must include a voice guided instruction feature where the robot verbally communicates each step of the cooking process.
+<br>Non functional: The robot voice mush be easily understandable and free from distortion.</p>